jonallured/energy/docs/getting_started.md

 # make sure you already have an emulator set up
 ```

+## Account
+If you need an account, make a non-artsymail account, and contact mobile-platform team.
+Alternatively, use the shared account.
+Search for `Shared Partner (folio)` on 1Password.

 ## Read more

 Check out our [blog.](http://artsy.github.io/blog/categories/energy/) for more in-depth discussions on Folio.